 Students may notify the school secretary in the high school office if they wish to eat a school lunch.
 Payment for a school lunch can be made in the high school office.
 Lunch is served at the high school.
 Many families qualify for free or reduced lunches.
 Applications can be picked up in the office.
-NO student may charge a lunch.
+NO student may charge a lunch, however at this time, no student is denied lunch due to the Free and Reduced Lunch program provided by Yoncalla School District.
 Lunch will not be served to anyone after 20 minutes into the lunch period.
 All food and drink items from the cafeteria need to stay in the cafeteria.